ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 When interactive mode became more and more popular, computer engineers meet a new challenge.
 The existing devices for interacting with computers turned out to be inconvenient.
 Magnetic tapes and printers were widespread through the 1950s and early 1960s.
 They did not fit interactive mode absolutely.

 [**Teletype**](https://en.wikipedia.org/wiki/Teleprinter) (TTY) became a prototype of a device for interactive work with a computer.
-Figure 1-6 shows the Model 33 teletype.
-It is an electromechanical typewriter.
-It is connected to the same typewriter through wires.
-Once two teletypes are connected, operators can send text messages to each other.
-The sender types text on his device.
-The keystrokes are transmitted to the receiver's device.
-It prints out each received letter on paper.

-{caption: "Figure 1-6.
-A Teletype Model 33", height: "50%"}
-![Teletype Model 33](images/GeneralInformation/teletype.jpg)

-[**Teletype**](https://en.wikipedia.org/wiki/Teleprinter) (TTY) became a prototype of a device for interactive work with a computer.
 The original idea behind this device was to connect two of them via wires.
 It allows users on both sides to send each other text messages.
 One user types the message on the keyboard.
 Then his device transmits the keystrokes to the receiver.
 When the teletype on the other side receives data, it prints the text on paper.

+Figure 1-6 shows the Model 33 teletype.
+It was one of the most popular devices in the 1960s.

+{caption: "Figure 1-6.
+A Teletype Model 33", height: "50%"}
+![Teletype Model 33](images/GeneralInformation/teletype.jpg)

 Computer engineers connected the teletype to the computer.
 This solution allowed the user to send text commands to the machine and receive results.
 Such a workflow became known as a [**command-line interface**](https://en.wikipedia.org/wiki/Command-line_interface) (CLI).
-Figure 1-6 shows the Model 33 teletype.
-It was one of the most popular devices in the 1960s.

 Teletype uses the printer as an output device.
 It works very slow and requires around 10 seconds to print a single line.
 The next step of developing the user interface was replacing the printer with the monitor.
 This increased the data output speed several times.
 The new device with a keyboard and monitor was called the [**terminal**](https://en.wikipedia.org/wiki/Computer_terminal).
 It replaced teletypes in the 1970s.